custom-components/pyscript/docs/reference.rst

 ``<config>/pyscript/apps/<app_name>/__init__.py``
   every ``__init__.py`` file in a subdirectory in the ``apps`` subdirectory is autoloaded, provided ``app_name`` exists in the pyscript ``yaml`` configuration under ``apps``.
-  This package form is most convenient for sharing pyscript code, since all the files for one application are stored in their own directory.
+  This package form is convenient for sharing pyscript code because all the files for one application are stored in their own directory.

 ``<config>/pyscript/apps/<app_name>.py``
-  all files in the ``apps`` subdirectory with a ``.py`` suffix are autoloaded, unless the package form above was loaded instead, and provided ``app_name`` exists in the pyscript ``yaml`` configuration under ``apps`` (that allows each app to be disabled by simply removing its configuration and reloading).
+  all files in the ``apps`` subdirectory with a ``.py`` suffix are autoloaded, unless the package form above was loaded instead, and provided ``app_name`` exists in the pyscript ``yaml`` configuration under ``apps`` (this allows each app to be disabled by simply removing its configuration and reloading).

 The idea is that the top-level directory ``pyscript`` and ``pyscript/scripts`` are for your own use